-Pants, walking shorts, and skirts must be knee lengthen and solid black.
+Pants, walking shorts, and skirts must be solid black.
 No stripes, patterns, or other decorations are permitted.
-Shorts and skirts may not be shorter than 2 inches above knee.
+Shorts may not be shorter than 2" inches above knee.
 Clothing must be the correct size and not baggy or too tight.

 Shoes Athletic or tennis shoes, crocs, boots, etc. are acceptable provided they have a closed toe and heel.
 Sandals and slippers are not acceptable.